Jemt/Fit.UI/README.md

 exposing rich APIs and event models.

  - Button
+ - CheckBox
+ - Context Menu
- - Tree View
+ - Dialog
  - Drop Down (with ListView or TreeView)
- - Context Menu
- - Progress Bar
  - File Picker (async. upload with image previews)
  - Input (with HTML editing using CKEditor)
+ - Progress Bar
+ - Tree View
  - and more to come

 Fit.UI supports all major browsers (FireFox, Chrome, Edge, Opera, Safari, and even Internet Explorer 8+).